Trafficking of children: Forced labour

 Trafficked children may be sexually exploited, used in the armed forces and drug trades, and in child begging.
 In terms of global trends, the ILO estimates that in 2004–2008, there was a 3% reduction in the incidence of child labour; this stands in contrast to a previous ILO report which found that in 2000–2004, there was a 10% reduction in child labour.
 The ILO contends that, globally, child labour is slowly declining, except in sub-Saharan Africa, where the number of child workers has remained relatively constant: 1 in 4 children aged 5–17 work in this region.
 In 2018 UNICEF reported that 31% of total child labour is located in West Africa.
 In this region, one in six children between the ages of six and fourteen is working.
 The report additionally finds that 43% of child labour in Sub-Saharan Africa is due to child migration and trafficking.
 Another major global trend concerns the number of child labourers in the 15–17 age group: in the past five years, a 20% increase in the number of these child workers has been reported.
 A surprising example occurred in the United States as McCabe indicates that in the 1990s, huge companies such as Gap and Nike were using industry "sweatshops" that used trafficked children to make their desired products.
 After further investigation of the child labour scandal the hazardous work conditions of the GAP company factories were exposed.
-Children were working in run-down and dangerous factories, were victims of abuse and got paid far below minimum wage.
+Children were working in poorly maintained and dangerous factories, were victims of abuse and were paid far below minimum wage.
 In the years that followed similar scandals were revealed in other parts of Asia and Africa.

 Responding to these cases members of the Secretary-General of the United Nations attempted to reduce the number of violations within corporate systems in 2011 by implementing the United Nations "Protect, Respect and Remedy" Framework, a report stating the guiding principles on transnational corporations and other business enterprises and human rights.
 Endorsed in Resolution 17/4 by the Human Rights Council on June 16, 2011, the report outlines three main principles.
 1) The state's existing obligation to respect, protect and fulfill human rights and fundamental freedoms, 2) the role of business enterprises as specialized organs of society performing specialized functions, required to comply with all applicable laws and to respect human rights, and 3) the need for rights and obligations to be matched to appropriate and effective remedies when breached.
 The resolution attempted to establish a universal understanding of appropriate employment conditions and stated punishments for those firms who violate the guiding principles.
 In addition, research regarding the lasting consequences for labour whose rights were violated were revealed.
-Yet in 2018 it was found that still, 218million children are working full-time, many of which are employed by factory owners to lower production costs.
+Yet in 2018 it was found that still, 218 million children are working full-time, many of which are employed by factory owners to lower production costs.